 We will help you to set up in good posture and give a fully led practice, so there is no need for any previous experience.

 Dharma is the name for the teachings of the Buddha.
 We use books which explore Dharma in a way that is accessible and practical to everyday life in the modern world.
 Although you will get the most out of the class if you come to every week on a particular book, there is no need for any previous knowledge and you can start coming at any point in the series.
 You do not need to have read the book beforehand.

-The current book we are studying is "In Love with the World" by Yongey Mingyur Rinpoche.
+The current book we are studying is "Exploring Karma and Rebirth" by Nagapriya.